vcsaturninus/tracy/README.md

 ### Log location

-`Tracy` can write the tracelog dump to either `stdout`, a file, or to `syslog`.
+`Tracy` can write the tracelog dump to either `stderr`, a file, or to `syslog`.

 - It will write to a file if the `TRACY_USE_LOG_FILE`